hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

   "listeners": [...]
 }
 ~~~

 - `activations` stores SimB activations
 - `listeners` (optional; defaults to empty list) stores SimB listeners

 ### Probabilistic and Timing Elements

-The SimB file always contains an activations field storing a list of probabilistic and timing elements to control the simulation.
+A SimB activation diagram in JSON always contains an `activations`
+field storing a list of probabilistic and timing elements to control the simulation.
 Probabilistic values are always evaluated to ensure that the sum of all possibilities is always 1.
 Otherwise an error will be thrown at runtime.
-There are two types of activations: `direct activation` and `probabilistic choice`.
+There are two types of activations: *direct activation* and *probabilistic choice*.
 All activations are identified by their `id`.

-**Direct Activation.** A direct activation activates an event to be executed in the future.
+**Direct Activation.** A *direct activation* activates an event to be executed in the future.
 It requires the fields `id`, and `execute` to be defined.
 All other fields can be defined optionally.
-Thus, a direct activation is of the following form:
+Thus, a *direct activation* is of the following form:

 ```.json
 {